Candice is a theophile, multimedia artist, aromatherapy enthusiast, freelance writer, and a regular contributor to many sites and blogs.

 Alcohol inks capture attention with their super intense vibrancy.
-There is no other medium that has the strength and clarity or transparency of pure color that they do.
+There is no other medium with the strength, clarity, or pure color transparency that they do.

-Alcohol inks are translucent inks that are used to color metals, resins, paper, glass, fabrics or anything else.
-They are an acid-free, highly-pigmented, and fast drying medium best used on non-porous surfaces, but may be utilized on almost any surface.
+Alcohol inks are translucent inks used to color metals, resins, paper, glass, fabrics, or anything else.
+They are an acid-free, highly-pigmented, and fast drying medium best used on nonporous surfaces but may be utilized on almost any surface.

-Another reason alcohol inks are getting so popular is because anyone can make a lovely abstract painting in very little time, and they make a great project for any kind of artist, plus, they work superbly on any nonporous surface such as ceramic tiles, yupo paper, glass and much more.
-These are just a couple of the reasons why alcohol inks if not already in your art toolkit will soon be.
+Another reason alcohol inks are getting so popular is that anyone can make a lovely abstract painting in very little time, and they make a great project for any kind of artist, plus; they work superbly on any nonporous surface such as ceramic tiles, yupo paper, glass and much more.
+These are just a couple of the reasons why alcohol inks if not already in your art toolkit, will soon be.

-Which then leads everyone to the question; how to finish these pieces, keep those luscious colors protected from scratches, and from fading as well as preventing them from yellowing over time.
+All this leads everyone to the questions of how to finish these pieces, keep those luscious colors protected from scratches and fading, and prevent them from yellowing over time.

-Bottom line is this - All alcohol inks will fade over time.
+The bottom line is this: All alcohol inks will fade over time.
 No matter what you do.
 And any clear protective coating will yellow over time, period.

-But, there are specific coatings that are better than others and certainly ways to slow the fading process and protect your art from yellowing quickly.
+But, there are specific coatings that are better than others and certainly ways to quickly slow the fading process and protect your art from yellowing.

-I'll show you three ways you can do this easily that have all worked well for me on all of my alcohol ink paintings and projects.
+I'll show you three ways you can do this easily that have all worked well for me on my alcohol ink paintings and projects.

 If this is your first time hearing about alcohol inks, you're in for a treat.
 They are a blast to work with.
-They can be very messy, if you're not careful.
-But if you take the right precautions they can bring gorgeous results with little to no mess at all.
+They can be very messy if you're not careful.
+But if you take the right precautions, they can bring gorgeous results with little to no mess.

 Method #1 for Sealing and Protecting Alcohol Ink Art